Hough End Hall

-Hough End Hall is a historic house now in Chorlton-cum-Hardy, (originally in Withington), Manchester, North West England.
-It was built in 1596 during the reign of Queen Elizabeth I by Sir Nicholas Mosley (ca. 1527–1612), when he became Lord of the Manor of Manchester and of the dependent Manor of Withington (Chorlton-cum-Hardy was at the time a township within the Manor of Withington).
+Hough End Hall is a historic house now in Chorlton-cum-Hardy (originally in Withington), Manchester, England.
+It was built in 1596 during the reign of Queen Elizabeth I by Sir Nicholas Mosley (c.
+1527–1612), when he became Lord of the Manor of Manchester and of the dependent Manor of Withington (Chorlton-cum-Hardy was at the time a township within the Manor of Withington).
 The Mosleys were an influential Mancunian family from the 16th century onwards, and prominent in the affairs of the Manchester district for two and a half centuries.

 Description

 The house stands on Nell Lane, just north-east of Barlow Moor Road.
 Behind it runs the route of the Metrolink to East Didsbury and Manchester Airport, and Chorlton Brook runs past it on the north side (Mauldeth Road West passes it on the southern side).
 It is a brick, three-storey brick building with gabled wings, which are ornamented with balls.
 The central portion of the house is surmounted with a parapet in the form of three smaller gables with similar finials.
 The chimneys are square shafts set diagonally on square bases.